danieldg/rwaybar/doc/config.md

 When inside a focus-list block, the `item` block refers to the current item (so `{item.title}` would refer to the title key).

+## font-test

+This expands to a table of glyphs in the current font.
+Best used as a tooltip, as seen in the example config.

+Before each character is the HTML entity that will produce the character when passed in a block with `markup = true`.
+This is wlll be something like `#84` (written fully as `"&#84;est"` for displaying `Test`).
+If the output is `@1234`, then there is no unicode character that results in this glyph being output; you can use `&@1234;` to display it anyway.
+This is generally due to the glyph being used to render some multi-code-point entity.

 ## formatted